Dollis Infant School SEN Information Report

 (d) How does the school adapt the curriculum and learning environment for pupils with special educational needs?

 The school adapts the curriculum and learning environment for pupils with special educational needs according to the needs of the child.
-Evidence of adaptations can be found in or are referred to in I.E.P.s, annual review documents, Behaviour Improvement Plans (BIPs), Pastoral Support Plans, Target Tokens, individual curriculum plans, the Inclusion policy and the Equalities Policy.
+Evidence of adaptations can be found in or are referred to in I.E.P.s, SENSPs, annual review documents, Behaviour Improvement Plans (BIPs), Pastoral Support Plans, individual curriculum plans, the Inclusion policy and the Equalities Policy.

 (e) What additional support for learning is available to pupils with special educational needs?